salesforcecli/plugin-devops-center/README.md

 EXAMPLES
 Deploy changes in the Staging branch to the Staging environment (sandbox), if the previous stage is the bundling stage:

-  $ sf deploy pipeline —-devops-center-project-name “Recruiting App” —-branch-name staging —-devops-center-username MyStagingSandbox —-bundle-version-name 1.0
+  $ sf project deploy pipeline start —-devops-center-project-name “Recruiting App” —-branch-name staging —-devops-center-username MyStagingSandbox —-bundle-version-name 1.0

 Deploy all changes in the main branch to the release environment:

-  $ sf deploy pipeline —-devops-center-project-name “Recruiting App” —-branch-name main —-devops-center-username MyReleaseOrg —-deploy-all
+  $ sf project deploy pipeline start —-devops-center-project-name “Recruiting App” —-branch-name main —-devops-center-username MyReleaseOrg —-deploy-all

 FLAG DESCRIPTIONS
 -a, --deploy-all  Deploy all metadata in the branch